skmin-lab/unixmd/docs/source/objects/mqc/shxf.rst

 - **solver** *(string)* - Default: *'rk4'*

-  Numerical integration method for the electronic equation of motion.
+  This argument determines the numerical integration method for the electronic equation of motion.
   Currently, only the RK4 algorithm (*'rk4'*) is available.

 \

 - **l_pop_print** *(boolean)* - Default: *False*

-  Determine whether write output files for density matrix elements (BOPOP, BOCOH) or not.
+  This argument determines whether write output files for density matrix elements (BOPOP, BOCOH) or not.
   If this option is set to *True*, then the BOPOP and BOCOH files are written during the dynamics.
   This option is effective only if the argument **propagation** is set to *'coefficient'* or ignored otherwise.